maxvuksan/CustomProtocolChatApplication/README.md

 ### Install Mingw32 (MinGW-W64-builds-5.0.0)

 We could were unable to find this exact build so we've uploaded a zip file <a href="https://drive.google.com/file/d/1OWfUZDzO-zTUAAP0gxaqcdBLwayYyLix/view?usp=sharing" target="_blank">here</a>
-(if you do it this way follow the bellow instructions to add it to your system path)
+(if you do it this way follow the below instructions to add it to your system path)

 1. Search "edit the system environment variables" and click the control panel result
 2. Click "Environment Variables..." at the bottom right of window